*** Original Article ***

 If the FTC continues to pursue this theory, it would essentially be turning Facebook’s policies into “federal law,” with compliance effectively enforced by the threat of Section 5 enforcement simply for using Facebook content in violation of Facebook’s policies.

 Interesting, right?
-For years, though recommended – especially for legitimate businesses – the Federal Government never required website operators to have terms and conditions (unless the website had a commerce component).
+For years, though recommended – especially for legitimate businesses – the Federal Government never required website operators to have terms and conditions (unless the website had an e-commerce component).
 This recent ruling, however, could make website terms and conditions de facto mandatory.

 Contact An FTC Marketing Attorney

-If you need to speak with an FTC attorney who has helped many online businesses in their dealings with the FTC, get in touch with Kelly / Warner Law today.
+If you need to speak with an FTC attorney, get in touch with Kelly / Warner Law today.

-FTC To PR Firms: “Y’All Are Just As Liable For Deceptive Marketing As Your Clients”
+FTC To PR Firms: “You Can Be Held Liable For Clients’ Deceptive Marketing”

-The Federal Trade Commission is on the hunt for public relations firms that are playing fast and loose with marketing disclosure rules.
-REMEMBER PEOPLE: PR companies can be held just as liable for deceptive and unfair marketing techniques as the firms they represent.
-Or, in the words of the FTC:
+The Federal Trade Commission is on the hunt for public relations firms playing fast and loose with marketing disclosure rules.
+REMEMBER: Under certain circumstances, PR companies can be held liable for clients’ deceptive and unfair marketing techniques.
+In the words of the FTC:

 “Any party that actively participates in the marketing of products through paid endorsers, including a public relations firm… has the responsibility to make sure that [all appropriate] disclosures are made.”